projectara/greybus-spec/source/bridged_phy.rst

     =======  ====================  =====  =========  ==============================

 The `ll_wclk_change_edge`, `ll_data_tx_edge`, and `ll_data_rx_edge` fields
-specifies which BCLK edge the respective signal may change on.
+specify which BCLK edge the respective signal may change on.
 The `ll_data_offset` field specifies how may BCLK cycles there are between WCLK changing and the first data bit of the next channel being presented or latched.
 This is referred to as the `offset`.

 .. _i2s-byte-order-bits:

-Greybus I2S Byte-Order Bits
+Greybus I2S Byte-Order Bit Masks
-"""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""

-This table defines the bit fields which specify the set of supported I2S byte orders.
+This table defines the bit masks which specify the set of supported I2S byte orders.
 These includes a *Not Applicable (NA)* value used for single-byte audio data.